About to buy your first caravan? Check out our list of essential caravanning kit when starting out.

 Point to ponder: Complete your essentials with a corkscrew/bottle opener.
 Cheers!

 Treat this as a start.
-You’ll soon find caravanning kit that is key to you to further your enjoyment of touring – anything from awnings to caravan motor movers to solar panels….
+You’ll soon find caravanning kit that is key to you to further your enjoyment of touring – anything from awnings and caravan motor movers to solar panels and outdoor furniture….
 Happy caravanning!

 You’ll find lots of essential caravanning kit at stockists like Towsure, Quest Leisure and PRIMA Leisure.